Updated June 7, 2024, at 3:31 PM

 The Response

-Retirement will cost the average American an estimated $828,000 as most retirees risk falling short.
+A 30-year retirement will cost the average American over $1,000,000, and most retirees risk falling short.
 Aside from Social Security and pensions, annuities are the only products that provide guaranteed lifetime income.
 By including one in a strategic retirement plan, you may put your clients in a better position to face the financial challenges that stem from longer lifespans.

 Average life expectancy is simply a mid-point suggesting half of the whole will live longer than that point, and half will not.
 Averages aren’t indicators of the length of YOUR retirement.
 You need to plan to live well beyond your life expectancy…